mwblythe/squint/README.md

 ### Pointers

 Generally, pointers are dereferenced and their values used as if they were passed directly.
 If the pointer is `nil`, it will map to a `NULL` value.
-Pointers can be useful in a `struct` as discussed below with the `KeepNil` option.
+Pointers can be useful in a `struct` as discussed below with the `NilValues` option.

 ### Conditions